SammyGreen14/disaster/README.md

 na were replaced with 0 as 0 represents the category does not apply to the message

 ## Files
-disaster_categories.csv: CSV file with the category data disaster_messages.csv: CSV file with the messages data in original language and English process_data.py: Python file that reads in and cleans the data train_classifier.py: Python file that trains the model using an ML Pipeline run.py: Python file that runs the process start to finish of ETL, ML Pipeline, and creating the app
+data/disaster_categories.csv: CSV file with the category data data/disaster_messages.csv: CSV file with the messages data in original language and English data/process_data.py: Python file that reads in and cleans the data models/train_classifier.py: Python file that trains the model using an ML Pipeline models/classifier.pkl: pickle file where the model will be saved to app/run.py: Python file that runs the process start to finish of ETL, ML Pipeline, and creating the app app/templates/go.html: HTML file which formats the categories for classification on the app app/templates/master.html: HTML file which formats the app